 The first part of the offer to review is the price.
 If it is the asking price, you should feel encouraged, but you may want to hold out for higher offers if you are early in the process.
 If it is lower than the asking price, you may want to consider negotiating unless the price is so low that it seems unreasonable, or you are receiving higher offers from other buyers.
 You might be able to reach a price close to market value following counteroffers.

 Another component of the offer is the earnest money deposit, which you will keep if the buyer backs out for a reason not permitted by the contract.
 A very high deposit indicates a high level of interest.
 The offer also will include a down payment and a financing contingency.
-A down payment is the amount that the buyer pays in cash toward the purchase price, which preferably should be at least 20 percent and definitely should not be lower than 5 percent.
+A down payment is the amount that the buyer pays in cash toward the purchase price, which preferably should be at least 20 percent and definitely should not be lower than five percent.
 A financing contingency involves the loan that the buyer will need to obtain.
 You should make sure that the buyer has received preapproval from a reputable lender and that their envisioned loan terms are realistic.
 You may also want to evaluate their financial situation in more detail.
 In some cases, a financing contingency includes an appraisal contingency, which means that the deal will go through only if a professional appraiser values the home at least as high as the offer price.

 The offer will provide which party is responsible for which fees.
 This may depend on standard practices in your state.
 If your home has certain drawbacks, such as a need for repairs, you may be able to overcome a buyer’s reluctance by offering to cover these fees.